vlocityinc/newport-design-system/packages/@flow-builder/ui/jest-mock-data/mock_flows/readme.txt

 flow = [paste from the contents of flowWithAllElements.json]
 5) the flow with all the elements is loaded
 6) Change the flow
-7) put a breakpoint in editor.js after const flow = translatorLib.translateUIModelToFlow(storeInstance.getCurrentState());
+7) put a breakpoint in editor.js in saveFlow after const flow = translatorLib.translateUIModelToFlow(storeInstance.getCurrentState());
 8) save the flow
 9) copy the output from JSON.stringify(flow.metadata, null, 2)